Dhaulagiri Circuit Trek

 French Pass and Hidden Valley

 You will land at Tribhuvan International Airport, where our representatives will welcome you warmly.
 After a brief introduction session, you will relax at the hotel.
-In the evening enjoy an local group welcome dinner.
+In the evening, enjoy a local group welcome dinner.

 • Meet the team who will guide you through the Dhaulagiri trek.